With its world-famous BBQ, unbelievable arts scene and enriching history, Kansas City is more than just a legendary sports city.

 Some of the most famous greeting cards were designed by the famous artist, Salvador Dali.
 The Dali Collection showcases 13 pieces of art at the Hallmark Visitor Center with his most famous cards the “Christmas Tree of Butterflies” and “Easter Angel” on display.

 Along with showing the history of the Hallmark company and various artists, keep an eye out for the bow making machine and live presentations.
-(Note: The presentations are currently not happening, but check their website for updates!)

 AMERICAN JAZZ MUSEUM